 Fall 2017: 08/14/2017

 To be admitted to the program, an applicant must meet the minimum requirements for

 admission to UNO.
 Those requirements vary depending on whether the applicant will

 be a first year freshman, transfer student, international student, returning student,

 or post-baccaluarate student (see Admissions).
-Beyond what UNO requires for admission, the department is not requiring that students have a minimum number of credit hours, specific courses completed,
+Beyond what UNO requires for admission, the online B.A in Philosophy program also requires

 - Access to the Internet

 - Compliance with UNO's Technology & Software Requirements for distance learning courses